PRUNER/StackP/README.md

      Python script for stack multiple PMPI wrappers and creating a single PMPI object file.

-Tutorial
+Example
 -----------------------------
-For a thorough tutorial, look at `examples/Makefile`!
+For a thorough tutorial, look at `examples/Makefile`